aman-2482/scon_ngo/README.md

 ## ⚠️ License

 Add a license file (e.g., `LICENSE` with MIT or CC0) if you want to permit reuse.
-If you want, I can add a recommended `LICENSE` file.
+If you want, I can add a recommended `LICENSE`

----

-Thank you for checking out SCON Protection — small contributions make a big difference!